-1 0 111 1 1 1 1 1 X ANNUAL REPORT PURSUANT 1934 T TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE A CT OF For the fiscal year ended December 31, 2023 or TRANSITION REPORT PURSU JANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANG ξE ACT OF 1934 , For the transition period from to Commission File Number: 001-33318 INVESCO DB U US DOLLAR INDEX BE CARISH FUND Invesco DB US Dollar In Exact name of registrant as specified in its charter) ndex Trust) Delaware (State or Other Jurisdiction of Incorporation or Organization 87-0778084 (I.R.S.
-Employer Identification No.) c/o Invesco Capital Management I 3500 Lacey Road, Suite 700 Downers Grove, Illinois 60515 (Address of Principal Executive Off Reg fices) istrant's telephone number, including area code: (800) 983-090 Securities registered pursuant to Section 12(b) of the Act: (Zip Code) 33 Title of each class Trading Symbol(s) Name of each exchange on which reg ristered Common Units of Beneficial Interest UDN NYSE Area, Inc. jistorea Si ecurities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a w ell-known seasoned issuer, as defined in Rule 405 of th ne Securities Act Yes □ No ☒ , e required to file reports pursuant to Section 13 or Section Indicate by check mark whether the registrant :: (1) has filed all reports required to be filed by Section orter period that the registrant was required to file such 13 or 15(d) of the Securities Exchange A Act of a filing Indicate by check mark whether the registrant lation S-T ($\S232.405$ of this chapter) during the \square No \square has submitted electronically every Interactive Data Fil preceding 12 months (or for such shorter period that the te required to be submitted pursuant to Ru ne registrant was required to submit such ıle 405 of files).
-Indicate by check mark whether the registrant nerging growth company.
-See the definitions of pany" in Rule 12b-2 of the Exchange Act. is a large accelerated filer, an accelerated filer, a non-a "large accelerated filer," "accelerated filer," "smaller r accelerated filer, a smaller reporting compeporting company," and "emerging growth oany, or th Large e Accelerated Filer Accelerated Filer Mon Accelerated Filer Smaller reporting company ×

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+X ANNUAL REPORT PURSUAN 1934 T TO SECTION 13 OR 15(d) OF THE SE CCURITIES EXCHANGE ACT OF For the fiscal year ended December 31, 2023 TRANSITION REPORT PURS OF 1934 UANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT 01 1554 For the transition period from to Commission File Number: 001-33314 US DOLLAR INDEX BU (A Series of Invesco DB US Dollar Index Trust) (Exact name of registrant as specified in its charter) Delaware (State or Other Jurisdiction Incorporation or Organizat ion) 87-0778082 (I.R.S.
+Employer Identification No.) Invesco Capital Managemo 3500 Lacey Road, Suite Downers Grove, Illin (Address of Principal Executive 700 Dis 60515 (Zip Code) 1 Registrant's telephone number, including area code: (800) 983-090.
+Securities registered pursuant to Section 12(b) of the Act: 3 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units of Beneficial Interest UUP NYSE Arca, Inc. ities registered pursuant to Section 12(g) of the Act: s a well-known seasoned issuer, as defined in Rule 405 , s not required to file reports pursuant to Section 13 or S Indicate by check mark whether the regis strant: (1) has filed all reports required to be filed by Se for such shorter period that the registrant was required ection 13 or 15(d) of the Securities Exchange strant has submitted electronically every Interactive Da hapter) during the preceding 12 months (or for such sho strant is a large accelerated filer, an accelerated filer, a tenth definitions of "large accelerated filer," "accelerate the Exchange Act. • ge Accelerated Filer Accelerated Filer Non -Accelerated Filer Smaller reporting company If an amount a succession in direct . has also also manufactured to be a factor of matter and Emerging growth company with e by check mark if the registrant has elected not to use tandards provided pursuant to Section 13(a) of the Exch strant has filed a report on and attestation to its manage section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+72 incl ction 12(b) of the Act, indicate by check mark whether a error to previously issued financial statements. $\Box$ the financial statements of the registrant com nose error corrections are restatements that required a researchive officers during the relevant recovery period Indicate by check mark whether the regis strant is a shell company (as defined in Rule 12b-2 of the ne Exchange Act).
+Yes □ No ⊠ State the market value of the voting and non-voting common equity held by non-affiliates comp outed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$636,160,000.